TeamHG-Memex/eli5/docs/source/libraries/sklearn.rst

 .. _FeatureHasher: http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.FeatureHasher.html#sklearn.feature_extraction.FeatureHasher

+.. _sklearn-text-highlighting:

 Text highlighting
 -----------------

-For text data :func:`eli5.explain_prediction` can show the input document highlight; it works if the document is vectorized using CountVectorizer_, TfIdfVectorizer_ or HashingVectorizer_; custom preprocessors are supported, but custom analyzers or tokenizers are not: it works only with 'word', 'char' or 'char_wb' analyzers and a default tokenizer.
+For text data :func:`eli5.explain_prediction` can show the input document highlight; it works if the document is vectorized using CountVectorizer_, TfIdfVectorizer_ or HashingVectorizer_ and a fitted vectorizer instance is passed to :func:`eli5.explain_prediction` in a ``vec`` argument.
+Custom preprocessors are supported, but custom analyzers or tokenizers are not: it works only with 'word', 'char' or 'char_wb' analyzers and a default tokenizer.

 .. _CountVectorizer: http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer
 .. _TfIdfVectorizer: http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#sklearn.feature_extraction.text.TfidfVectorizer